mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 ---

 #### Digital Garden Publishing Questions
+- How can I get my Dayspring theme to display publicly?
 - Is there a way to UNpublish files without <u>deleting</u> them from the Vault?
 - No embeds for YouTube videos?
 Substack subscribe forms? <- <font color="#ff0000">Test first</font>
 - Any place to view themes?